 Although the Corporation has a policy of maintaining good relations with all news media and tries to accommodate media inquiries, there is much information concerning the Corporation that should not be made available to the public.
-This includes material, non-public information about the Corporation and confidential and/or personal, non-public information about customers, which the Corporation has a responsibility not to divulge, as well as information that may be valuable to a competitor.
-For these and other reasons, you should not under any circumstances provide information or discuss matters involving the Corporation with the news media, any broker-dealer, analyst, investment banker, investment advisor, institutional investment manager, investment company or shareholder, even if you are contacted directly by such persons, without the express prior authorization of the Chairman, Chief Financial Officer or Chief Marketing and Corporate Communications Officer.
+This includes material, non-public information about the Corporation and confidential and/or personal, non-public information about customers, which the Corporation has a responsibility not to divulge, as well as information or discuss matters involving the Corporation with the news media, any broker-dealer, analyst, investment banker, investment advisor, institutional investment manager, investment company or shareholder, even if you are contacted directly by such persons, without the express prior authorization of the Chairman, Chief Financial Officer or Chief Marketing and Corporate Communications Officer.
 This restriction applies whether or not you identify yourself as associated with the Corporation.
 You should refer all such contact or inquiries to the Chairman, Chief Financial Officer or Chief Marketing and Corporate Communications Officer.